Creditors, officers or shareholders in a company may wish to restore a company - usually to re-obtain access to assets.

 - By a liquidator on the insolvency of the Company.
 Our internet sold restoration would be inapplicable - please Contact Us to discuss such circumstances.

-Any assets a company possessed when it was removed from the Register become the property of either the Duke of Lancaster (for companies whose registered office was in historic Lancashire.
-This includes some parts of what are not Greater Manchester and Cheshire); the Duke of Cornwall (for companies whose registered office was in Cornwall) or the Crown (in all other cases).
+Any assets a company possessed when it was removed from the Register become the property of either the Duke of Lancaster (for companies whose registered office was in historic Lancashire; this includes some parts of what are now Greater Manchester and Cheshire); the Duke of Cornwall (for companies whose registered office was in Cornwall) or the Crown (in all other cases).

-The usual reason for wishing to restore a company is to re-obtain access to assets, e.g. Stranded bank balances, properly or insurance policies.
+The usual reason for wishing to restore a company is to re-obtain access to assets, e.g. 'stranded bank' balances, property or insurance policies.
 A company that has been restored by Companies House can trade on, but it is not normally possible for a Court restored company to carry on trading in the long term.

 Please Contact Us for more details of a special procedure which is available for the recovery of bank balances of less than £3000 for which the internet restoration product may be more costly than is necessary.